arstercz/Atlas_auto_setline/README.md

 Atlas_auto_setline
 ==================

-a tool for automatic offline/online unusable slave node in Atlas open source software
+a tool for automatic offline/online unusable slave node in Atlas open source software. see manual file for more entries.